9 Simple Lifestyle Tips To Help Naturally Lower Blood Pressure

 Stress can cause short-term spikes in blood pressure levels.
 This happens because stress releases hormones that can cause your heart to beat faster and your blood vessels to narrow, resulting in high blood pressure.
 The solution to this issue is to reduce your stress levels.

-Of course, in this day and age, there are plenty of things that can cause stress.
+Of course, in this day and age, plenty of things can cause stress.
 But there are ways to manage stress, too.
 Taking a walk, spending time in nature, and practicing yoga and meditation are some of the most effective methods for lowering stress.
-In doing so, you won’t only be helping your heart; you’ll be happier and calmer too.
+In doing so, you won’t only be helping your heart; you’ll be happier and calmer, too.

 Tip #5: Up Your Dark Chocolate Intake

 So why is it good for you?
-Dark chocolate has high quantities of flavonoids that cause blood vessels to dilate.
-For the most effective chocolate-based treatment, eat around 30 grams of dark chocolate that contains 70%+ cocoa each day.
+Dark chocolate contains high quantities of flavonoids that cause blood vessels to dilate.
+For the most effective chocolate-based treatment, eat around 30 grams of dark chocolate containing 70%+ cocoa each day.

 Tip #6: Reduce Alcohol and Tobacco Consumption